k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 Fabric Studio allows to deploy a project's objects into remote servers.
 As part of the project versioning capability, Studio offers you to decide, per remote server, whether activating the version tag validation, as a pre-deploy step, ensuring by doing it that you will have the most exact visibility on what is deployed at the target remote Fabric server.

-At the Studio User Preferences screen, you can choose, per remote server, at the **Pre Deploy Tag Validation** field, either to skip on it, to warn when validation failed or block the deployment when validation failed.
+In the Studio's User Preferences screen, you can choose, per remote server, at the **Pre Deploy Tag Validation** field, either to skip on it, to warn when validation failed or block the deployment when validation failed.

 ![user preferences window with pre deploy tag validation](images/04_02_deploy_userpref.png)